10 minutes Reading time

 They are ranking well for lots of these keywords with informative title tags and the correct pages ranking.

-There are some key trends within our high competition and top opportunity keywords that could be excellent starting points for your keyword strategy in terms of pages to optimise for quick wins.
+Within the cruise line industry analysis, there are some key trends within our high competition and top opportunity keywords that could be excellent starting points for your keyword strategy in terms of pages to optimise for quick wins.

 Look for keywords containing:

-Having a dedicated page for each of these trends will ensure you meet customer intent, increasing click through rate and hopefully conversions.
+Given the travel world is in a state of flux right now thanks to COVID-19, having a dedicated page for each of these trends will ensure you meet customer intent, increasing click through rate and hopefully conversions.

 For most of our search terms there is a ‘People also ask’ box on Google.